The Wave Trace and Birkhoff Billiards: Billiards

 \begin{def1} Of the four counterclockwise orbits emanating from $x$, two of them become tangent to a level curve of the distance function $d(z) = \text{dist}(z, \d \Omega)$ before making a reflection at the boundary.
 We denote these orbits by $T$ orbits (for tangency) and call their first links $T$ links.
 The other two orbits make a reflection at the boundary before becoming tangent to a level curve of $d$ and we call these $N$ orbits (for nontangency); their first link is called an $N$ link.
 Within either $T$ or $N$ category for the first link, the final link of one of the orbits reaches $y$ before becoming tangent to a level curve (an $N$ link) and the other has a point of tangency before reaching $y$ (a $T$ link).
 In this way, we obtain four types of counterlockwise orbits from $x$ to $y$, which we denote by $TT$, $TN$, $NT$, and $NN$.
 The same classification also applies to the four clockwise orbits. \end{def1}

 See Figure \ref{configurations} for an example on the ellipse with $j=4$.
-These configurations will be important in determining which limiting orbits give rise to geodesic loops of precisely $j$ reflections as $(x,y) \to \Delta \d \Omega$, where $\Delta: \d \Omega \to \d \Omega \times \d \Omega$ is the diagonal embedding $x \mapsto (x,x)$. \begin{def1} For $1 \leq k \leq 8$, we set $\Psi_j^k(x,y)$ to be a branch of the length functional corresponding to one of the orbits in Theorem \ref{8 orbit lemma}.
+These configurations will be important in determining which limiting orbits give rise to geodesic loops of precisely $j$ reflections as $(x,y) \to \Delta \d \Omega$, where $\Delta: \d \Omega \to \d \Omega \times \d \Omega$ is the diagonal embedding $x \mapsto (x,x)$.
+In Section \ref{A parametrix for the wave propagator}, we will actually be interested in orbits connecting $y$ to $x$ rather than $x$ to $y$ for reasons related to symplectic geometry and H\"ormander's conventions on the theory of Fourier integral operators.
+As Theorem \ref{8 orbit lemma} is clearly symmetric in $x$ and $y$, there is no problem in interchanging the initial and final points of the orbit. \begin{def1} For a billiard orbit $\gamma$ begining at $y$ and terminating at $x$, we define the length functional $\Psi(x,y)$ to the the Euclidean length of $\gamma$.
+As there are potentially many such $\gamma$ connecting $y$ and $x$, $\Psi(x,y)$ is multivalued.
+For $1 \leq k \leq 8$, denote by $\Psi_j^k(x,y)$ a branch of the length functional corresponding to one of the orbits of $j$ reflections in Theorem \ref{8 orbit lemma}.
 It depends only on $x,y, j$ and $k$.
 We use the convention that for a fixed number of reflections $j$, the indices $1 \leq k \leq 4$ correspond to the counterclockwise orbits $TT, TN, NT, NN$ in that order and the indices $5 \leq k \leq 8$ correspond to their clockwise counterparts in the same order. \end{def1} The author learned of a similar function in \cite{MaMe82} (page 492), where its restriction to the boundary is defined.
 In such a case, i.e. if $x, y \in \d \Omega$, it is stated in \cite{MaMe82} and proved in \cite{Popov1994} that only a single counterclockwise orbit of $j$ reflections exists between the boundary points if they are sufficiently close and $j$ is sufficiently large.
 The proof in Section \ref{Proof of 8 orbit lemma} below also shows that as $x$ and $y$ approach the diagonal of the boundary from the interior of $\Omega$, the corresponding orbits coalesce and converge to the orbits described in \cite{MaMe82}.
-This in fact proves the claims made in \cite{MaMe82} and provides a simpler alternative to the methods employed in \cite{Popov1994}.
-The limiting orbits may have a different number of reflections, which is addressed in the proof of Lemma \ref{Sj lemma}.
+This in fact proves the claims made in \cite{MaMe82} and provides an alternative to the methods employed in \cite{Popov1994}.
+The limiting orbits may have a different number of reflections though and this is addressed in the proof of Lemma \ref{Sj lemma}. \begin{def1} For $x = y = q \in \d \Omega$, we denote by $\Psi_j(q,q)$ the length of the unique geodesic loop of $j$ reflections based at $q$.
+This is the $j$-loop function. \end{def1}